bnb-chain/greenfield-whitepaper/part3.md

 solutions rely on intensive computing to generate proofs.
 However, Greenfield chooses the path of social monitoring and challenges.

-The holistic targets for Greenfield to ensure the storage provider(SP) stores the data as expected are as the below:
+The holistic target for Greenfield is to ensure that the storage provider(SP) stores the data as expected are as below:

 a.
 The primary SP splits the original object that the user uploads into segments correctly.